paul-wolf/djaq/README.md

 So, it takes the expression `b.publisher.owner.name` and builds all the required relationships for you.

-To recap, there a three separate patterns to follow to get the publisher name in the result set:
+To recap, there are three alternative patterns to follow to get the publisher name in the result set:

 ```python
 In [13]: print(list(DQ("(b.name, b.price) Book b -> (p.name)Publisher p").limit(1).dicts()))